Technology Education Department

 ENTERTAINMENT TECHNOLOGIES I - COLLEGE PREP (9-12)

 This introductory course focuses on the development, design, and building of entertainment settings and structures.
-Entertainment Technologies will cover basic drafting conventions both by and hand and with the assistance of computer drafting software.
+Entertainment Technologies will cover basic drafting conventions both by hand and with the assistance of computer drafting software.
 Drafting will focus on set ground plans, section drawings, lighting and sound plots.
 Hands on construction of set pieces, backdrops, platforms, and other entertainment related structures will allow students real-world opportunities while supporting both video production/ film classes and other events that take place on the Danbury High School campus.
-Entertainment Technologies courses do not have to be taken in sequence.

 ENTERTAINMENT TECHNOLOGIES II - COLLEGE PREP (9-12)